skullface/printmaking/lino-tools-and-materials.md

 | 7.5mm | Flat Chisel                                    |                                             | Mikisyo Power Grip |
 | 14mm  | [Sweep Gouge](https://amzn.to/4dd1AYN)         | [FR401 #5](https://amzn.to/4dd1AYN)         | Flexcut            |

 I got most of my [Power Grip tools from this 5-piece kit](https://amzn.to/3M2iq0D) ($23) at <$5 per knife, though, admittedly, I don’t reach for the chisels much.

-Not to be pretentious about it, but [the popular Speedball beginner cutter set](https://m.media-amazon.com/images/I/81ndFbsfxhL._AC_SL1500_.jpg) ($15) is _not_ worth buying.
-The handle is uncomfortable and the blades are dull and unsharpenable.
-The 5-piece Power Grip kit costs under $10 more for a _much_ better value.
+I advocate for folks using the tools they want to, but I can’t recommend the [the popular Speedball beginner cutter set](https://m.media-amazon.com/images/I/81ndFbsfxhL._AC_SL1500_.jpg) ($15).
+The 5-piece Power Grip kit costs about $8 more for a much better value: it’s more comfortable in your hand and you can sharpen the blades.

 I use a [Flexcut Slipstrop](https://amzn.to/46KZrkE) to sharpen my blades after every few hours of use.